Blog

 The final step in "How to make any refrigerator look built in" is installation.
 Installation typically takes about 15 minutes and a screwdriver.
 Each kit is accompanied by a detailed instruction video.
 Before installing the refrigerator into your new cabinets, simply fasten the pre-cut trim pieces to the interior of your cabinet using the included hardware and fasteners (2 to 8 screws typically).
 Once the pieces are installed, roll your refrigerator into place and you're all set.

 We hope this post have been helpful.
-If you have any questions or need help converting your freestanding refrigerator into a built in refrigerator we are here for you.
-We can be reached by email at [email protected] or by phone at 918-212-4682.
+If you have any questions or need help converting your freestanding refrigerator into a built in refrigerator, we are here for you.
+We can be reached by email at [email protected] or by phone at 918-212-5988.

 « Back to Blog